echoedinvoker/python/day25/231-us-state-game/memo.md

 ### _further optimize: compare logic should be included by GuessManager_

 ![Alt further optimize: compare logic should be inside GuessManager](pic/10.jpg)

+- In fact I think class GuessedStates should also be separated into a separate file, perhaps called names_drawer or something like that, so that the GuessManager can concentrate on the logic.

 ## **Compare to lector's**